 - 1. Select a server or multiple servers from the Windows NT Servers, NetWare Servers, UnixWare Servers, or Servers of Unknown Type branch in the server tree. - 2.
-On the Button Bar, click the Server > Delete or Server > Delete All menu selection. - 3.
+On the Button Bar, click the Server->Delete or Server->Delete All menu selection. - 3.
 A confirmation dialog will be displayed.
 Click <OK>.

-ISC deletes the server(s) from the server tree.
-To restore information about that server, you must again discover the server.
+ISC will delete the server(s) from the server tree.
+To restore information about that server, you must rediscover the server using Server->Add or Server->Discover.